saravanakumarrc/Architecture_Journey/src/Resilience_Patterns.md

    - Load testing
    - Recovery validation

-Remember: Resilience patterns should be implemented thoughtfully and monitored continuously.
-The goal is to maintain system stability while gracefully handling failures.
+Remember: Resilience is not just about implementing patterns, but about creating a comprehensive strategy that includes monitoring, testing, and continuous improvement.
+The goal is to build systems that can detect, respond to, and recover from failures automatically while maintaining system stability.